charlesrocabert/Tribolium-castaneum-transcriptomics-pipeline/README.md

                      └── 4_SelectFilterAnnotateVariants.py
                 └── variant_detection_pipeline.sh

-The goal of this task is to perform a variant call on the entire transcriptomic data (version Tcas3.30 of the genome).
+This task performs a variant call on the entire transcriptomic data (version Tcas3.30 of <em>T. castaneum</em> genome).
 It uses various software and ultimately produces a filtered VCF file containing raw SNPs.
 This raw SNPs VCF file is stored in `./data/tribolium_vcf/Tribolium_castaneum_ALL_Tcas3.30.vcf.gz`.

 Associated data folder(s): `./data/tribolium_vcf`.

-#### ⚙️ `1_BamPreProcessing.py` (HPC array wrapper):
+#### ⚙️ `1_BamPreProcessing.py` (HPC):
 > This script pre-processes BAM files by (in this order):
-> - Importing the unedited BAM file from Allas,
+> - Importing the unedited BAM file from the distant server,
 > - Importing the reference genome and generate indices,
 > - Adding the read group,
 > - Uncompressing the BAM file to SAM,